Airborne early warning and control: E-2 Hawkeye

 The E-2 Hawkeye was a specially designed AEW aircraft.
 Upon its entry to service in 1965, it was initially plagued by technical issues, causing a (later reversed) cancellation.
 Procurement resumed after efforts to improve reliability, such as replacement of the original rotary drum computer used for processing radar information by a Litton L-304 digital computer.
 In addition to purchases by the US Navy, the E-2 Hawkeye has been sold to the armed forces of Egypt, France, Israel, Japan, Singapore and Taiwan.

 The latest E-2 version is the E-2D Advanced Hawkeye, which features the new AN/APY-9 radar.
 The APY-9 radar has been speculated to be capable of detecting fighter-sized stealth aircraft, which are typically optimized against high frequencies like Ka, Ku, X, C and parts of the S-bands.
 Historically, UHF radars had resolution and detection issues that made them ineffective for accurate targeting and fire control; Northrop Grumman and Lockheed claim that the APY-9 has solved these shortcomings in the APY-9 using advanced electronic scanning and high digital computing power via space/time adaptive processing.

 Beriev A-50

-The Russian Air Force is currently using approximately 15–20 Beriev A-50 and A-50U "Shmel" in the AEW role.
+The Russian Aerospace Forces are currently using approximately 3-5 Beriev A-50 and A-50U "Shmel" in the AEW role.
 The "Mainstay" is based on the Ilyushin Il-76 airframe, with a large non-rotating disk radome on the rear fuselage.
 These replaced the 12 Tupolev Tu-126 that filled the role previously.
 The A-50 and A-50U will eventually be replaced by the Beriev A-100, which features an AESA array in the radome and is based on the updated Il-476.

+In March 27th 2025, North Korea unveiled an indigenous AEW&C system based on the Il-76TD equipped with an AESA radar, similar in resemblance to the Beriev A-50.